tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

    iv = HKDF-Expand-Label(Zx, IVLabel, ClientHelloOuter.Random, iv_length)
 ~~~~

-Where the Hash for HKDFis the hash function associated with the HKDF
+Where the Hash for HKDF is the hash function associated with the HKDF
 instantiation.
 The salt argument for HKDF-Extract is a string
 consisting of Hash.length bytes set to zeros.
 For a client's first
 ClientHello, KeyLabel = "esni key" and IVLabel = "esni iv", whereas